 It is true that without satisfaction, customers will not return to a hotel or restaurant.
-And they will almost certainly share their (bad) experiences with anyone who will listen.
+And they will almost certainly share their (bad) experiences with anyone who will listen – including online!

 Now while I empathise, this is not all bad news.
-This is because it also means that great service will also be more quickly seen online.
+Because it means that great service will also be more quickly known about online.
 Therefore you can make changes and see the results almost immediately, or at least far quicker than in most other businesses.

-Both the hospitality and CPG industries have their customers at their heart.
+Both the hospitality and CPG industries have their customers at their heart; after all it’s in their name.
 They are both founded on pleasing and hopefully delighting their clientele in the quality of the products and services they offer.

 #1.
 From ROI / ROR to ROE

 Coca Cola and Red Bull are great examples of this.
-You should also check out another post entitles “Increasing Impact & Engagement through Advertising Testing.”Brands that have a high following and loyalty have found a way to consistently engage their fans and keep them coming back. #CEX #CRM #Engagement @C3Centricity Click To Tweet
+You should also check out another post entitles “Increasing Impact & Engagement through Advertising Testing.”Brands that have a high following and loyalty have found a way to consistently engage their fans and keep them coming back. #CEX #CRM #Engagement Click To Tweet

 #2.
-Build Relationships with Strangers
+Building Relationships with Strangers

 While the hospitality industry is based on serving and satisfying its guests, in today’s connected world, it also needs to consider people who are currently strangers – but who could potentially become clients.

 These might be the friends of current guests, who for example the Rosewood Mayakoba resort in Mexico tries to attract.
 Let me explain.

 These are just six of the many ideas I shared during a talk I gave to the faculty of a world- renowned hospitality school.
 If you are interested in seeing the full talk, I am happy to share it.
 Just email me with your details and what your biggest business challenge is currently in adopting a customer first strategy.